drwaterx/til/content/posts/practical_ts01.md

 remaining effects.
 To probe for surprises in production, we may deploy the more inclusive, though, problematic (collinearity, etc.) alongside the selected model.

+Binary variables and periodic components in the `AutoReg` model class produce spiky or jagged forecasts.
+The variability common to real world data--something recurring _around_, rather than precisely _on_, a particular day, attenuates the weight (coefficient) of the effect(s).
+However, the attenuation may be unpredictably unstable.
+In the next post in this series, we ask the model to learn how to relax periodic effects.